The downfall of Steve Bannon

 During the 2016 presidential campaign and in the White House, Mr Bannon had a direct line to Mr Trump - who seemed to be his ideological soulmate.
 But that came to an end when he left his post in August 2017 as their relationship began to cool.

 He left the White House after months of reported power struggles with Mr Trump's son-in-law and senior adviser, Jared Kushner, as well as other high-level Trump advisers.

 Mr Trump had also reportedly grown weary of press leaks and of Mr Bannon taking credit for his election victory.

-Mr Bannon headed back to Breitbart, vowing to wage war on the president's opponents, saying: "I've got my hands back on my weapons...
+Mr Bannon headed back to Breitbart, vowing to wage war on the president's opponents.
+"I've got my hands back on my weapons...
 It's Bannon the Barbarian," he said at the time.

 He also defied the president by championing a controversial Alabama Senate candidate who crashed to a humiliating defeat against a Democrat.

 The divide grew when Mr Bannon was quoted in a book as describing a meeting between Mr Trump's son and a group of Russians - an encounter that featured prominently in Mr Trump's impeachment trial - as "treasonous".